rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 categories = ["configurations"]
 lastmod = "2020-07-16"
 +++
 Adding a configuration is easy.
 A configuration require minimum a **local catalog** and a **remote catalog**.
 After entering information about a configuration select the Add button to add it to RsyncOSX.
 Continue adding new configurations until completed and configurations are saved to permanent storage after each entry.
 Select local catalog either by drag and drop or by enter text directly.
 For remote catalogs only drag and drop for local attached volumes.
 For remote server catalogs enter by text only.

+From version 6.4.7 (not yet released) there is an [Assist button](/post/addconfigurations/#assist).

-There are four types of tasks
+There are three types of tasks
 - synchronize, which is default and keeps source and destination in sync
-- snapshots, save changes and deletes ahead of a synchronize
+- [snapshots](/post/snapshots/), save changes and deletes ahead of a synchronize
 - syncremote, remote is source, synchronize a remote source to a local volume
-- single file

 ## Sample configuration

 Local catalog and Remote catalog are added either by using drag and drop from filemanager or by text only.
 If enter by text please remember to add the full path.
-Remote catalogs is entered either by full paths or use the ~ character to expand remote user home catalog.
+Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog.

 The Capacity button query remote storage in all configurations about available storage space.
 Only valid for remote hosts.